acresecurity/oo-flex-api-samples/readme.md

     - Complete lifecyle management of a cardholder and its credentials
     - Adding, editing, deleting cardholders and credentials
     - Assigning and removing access levels
+- Authenticating to Flex Identity server using OpenID Connect
 - Client and server side data validation
 - API rate limiting support
 - Output response as JSON data using the `--json` option